An alternative approach to well-posedness of McKean-Vlasov equations arising in Consensus-Based Optimization: Introduction

 The CBO method exhibits two remarkable features: it achieves very good performance in computational optimization \cite{CBOCarrilloAnisotropic, CBOTotzeckReview}, even when the dimension $d$ of the state space is large, and it is amenable to a rigorous theoretical study by means of techniques pertaining to the mathematical analysis of interacting multi-agent systems.
 A powerful tool in the study of particles interacting through their empirical measure is \emph{mean-field analysis}.
 One allows the number $N$ of agents to go to infinity, and seeks to approximate the coupled particle dynamics \eqref{eq:N_particle_CBO} with the statistical behaviour of a representative particle.
 The \emph{mean-field equation} for the CBO system, which describes the time evolution of the representative particle $\barX_t$, reads

 for $t \in [0,T]$, subject to a $\rho_0$-distributed initial state $\barX_0$.
 Here, the consensus point is

 The mean-field equation \eqref{eq:mean_field_CBO} is obtained by formally replacing the empirical measure $\rho^N_t$ in \eqref{eq:N_particle_CBO} with the measure $\rho_t = \Law(\barX_t)$, thus uncoupling the interactions in the particle system.
 A rigorous justification of this formal procedure amounts to proving a \emph{propagation of chaos} result.
-This was first achieved through a compactness argument in \cite{CBOHuangFirstPropChaos}; stronger quantitative results have been obtained in the recent works \cite{MeanFieldHoff, CBOKaliseJump} by means of a synchronous coupling approach.
+This was first achieved through a compactness argument in \cite{CBOHuangFirstPropChaos}; stronger quantitative results have been obtained in the recent works by means of a synchronous coupling approach, which allows one to obtain uniform-in-time estimates; see \cite{gerber2026uniformintimepropagationchaosCBO, MeanFieldHoff, CBOKaliseJump} and references therein.